HL7/davinci-deqm/source/pages/guidance.md

 FHIR allows for a fourth type of Measure Reporting, *Subject List Reporting*.  which is similar to a [QRDA Category 2 report].
 This level of measure reporting is out of scope for this version of the Implementation Guide.
 We are actively seeking input from balloters if they believe there is a need for this profile in a future version of this IG.
 {:.note-to-balloters}

-## Other Profiles Used In The Evaluation Of A Measure
+## Other Profiles Used in the Evaluation of a Measure

 Depending on the specific Measure and Interaction, various DEQM, QI Core, and CQFM Profiles are used in the evaluation of a measure and referenced by a MeasureReport.